Significant Career Highlights:

 My husband fired me (I was manning the reception and kept commenting on how many chocolate biscuits he seemed to be eating!)
 His redundancy package was he encouraged me to keep the baby-sitter (I thought it was more as a safety measure - in case the new employee who was replacing me didn’t work out!
 I call that an ‘each-way’ bet, but I digress…)

-Back to my inner-artist and I used my next ‘babysitting day’ to turn the photos into hand-drawn illustrations.
+Having rediscovered my inner-artist I used my next ‘babysitting day’ to turn the photos into hand-drawn illustrations.
 It took weeks.
 Fortunately, the new marketing employee at work proved to be an absolute dynamo and I now had all the time in the world, yet I worked like crazy because I wasn’t sure when the rug would be pulled on the babysitting deal.

 When I look back now, I started writing because I started painting.